 She and Andrew are the founders of Arusi Network, Inc., an organization that educates African Americans on the skills and benefits of Christian marriage.
 Together they served as advisors to the United States Conference of Catholic Bishops’ (USCCB) Committee on Marriage and Family.

 In 2016 Terri retired from the profession of medical sonography after 38 years.
 Devoting her full attention to the work of strengthening families, she is now a licensed Relationship Coach, in association with the Relationship Coaching Institute.
-She is the mother of two married young adults and the grandmother of four granddaughters.
+She is the mother of two married young adults and the grandmother of four granddaughters and one grandson.